espenhermansen/kube_challenge_log_mon/README.md

 ```
 kubectl port-forward service/quickstart-kb-http 5601
 ```
+The password is the same as ElasticSearch and the username is Elastic Go to https://localhost:5601 and login

 ## Install Filebeats
-Installed filebeats as daemonset on Kubernetes Nodes
+Install filebeats as daemonset on Kubernetes Nodes
 ```
 kube```ctl apply -f ./manifests/filebeats.yaml
 ```